vippsas/vipps-developers/settlements/README.md

 * PDF: See the [pdf](pdf/) folder.
 * OCR: Not available.
 See the [ocr](ocr/) folder.

-**Important:** Settlements reports are available both with and without personal details of the customer.
-This is due to [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection_en), and whether the data processor is Vipps or the merchant.
-See [GDPR](#gdpr) below.

 Payments made with
 [Vippsnummer](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-i-butikk/ta-betalt-med-vipps/)
 do not have an `orderId`.